 What Is Prey Drive in Dogs

-Every dog has some level of prey drive.
+In practice, every dog has some level of prey drive.
 The intensity varies by breed, genetics, and individual temperament.
 Problems start when the drive has no structured outlet.
 The dog’s brain stays in a loop of unresolved arousal, and that energy has to go somewhere: your couch, your shoes, your neighbor’s cat, or your guests’ ankles.

 Prey drive is not the problem.
 An incomplete predatory sequence is.
 The goal of prey drive training is not to suppress the drive.
 It is to give it a structured, repeatable outlet so it resolves naturally.

-The Predatory Motor Pattern: The Root of the Behavior
+The Predatory Motor Pattern: The root of the behavior

-The predatory motor pattern is a genetically fixed behavioral sequence that all canines perform.
-Research from behavioral science published on ScienceDirect identifies the full sequence as:
+In practice, the predatory motor pattern is a genetically fixed behavioral sequence that all canines perform.
+Research from behavioral science published in Applied Animal Behaviour Science identifies the full sequence as:

 The critical insight for training: when a dog cannot complete enough of this sequence, the unresolved arousal stays in their nervous system.
 That is what you see as pacing, nipping, destruction, reactivity, and the “feral” behavior that no amount of walking seems to fix.
 A 45-minute walk provides locomotion but does not engage the predatory sequence at all.